 While at Evelyn's House, young mothers receive intensive case management, including evidence-based parenting classes and other classes to prepare them for employment, nutrition, health and wellness plans, mental health treatment and obtainment of permanent housing.

-20The number of residents served in 2018 who developed and maintained a transitional living plan, including education, employment, medical, wellbeing, and mental health services.
+33The total number of residents served in 2020, including 16 children and their 17 mothers who developed and maintained a transitional living plan, including education, employment, medical, wellbeing, and mental health services.

 Evelyn's House Age Group